CosmoLike/cocoa/Cocoa/external_modules/code/README.md

 ## Adding a new modified CAMB <a name="appendix_new_camb"></a>

-Installing a new CAMB code requires a few additional steps to ensure that CAMB scripts use the correct compiler, and Cocoa's shell scripts can compile and link CAMB.
+Installing a new CAMB code requires a few additional steps to ensure that CAMB scripts use the correct compiler and that Cocoa's shell scripts can compile and link CAMB.
 This section is helpful for users who possess a modified version of the Boltzmann code.
-Again, we assume the user opted for the easier *Conda installation* and located the terminal at the folder *where Cocoa was cloned*
+Again, we assume the user opted for the easier *Conda installation* and located the terminal at the folder where Cocoa was cloned

 **Step 1 of 13**: Activate Conda environment, go to the Cocoa main folder and start the private python environment